Drive QA's evolution—share your voice and win prizes up to $3,000

 • Improves test accuracy by eliminating human error

-For a more in-depth comparison, you can have a look at this article: Manual Testing vs. Automation Testing: A Full Comparison
+Read More: Manual Testing vs. Automation Testing: A Full Comparison

 Types of Automated Software Testing